wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 ## Scan order

-The master selects the speed and parity settings and sends the start scan command (`0x01`) with them.
+The client selects the speed and parity settings and sends the start scan command (`0x01`) with them.
 Next, you need to wait the standard time (3.5 frames) and after that, if there are devices on the bus, then one of them will return a scan response with the command `0x03`.
 All preceding `0xFF` bytes must be ignored.
 If after the waiting time there is no response, then there are no devices on the bus with these connection settings and you can proceed to scanning on other port settings.
 If there was a response, then after it you can send the command to continue scanning (`0x02`) and receive data about the next device.
 This can be repeated until the scan is completed (`0x04`).

 ### Arbitrage in scanning